 - The age difference between monitors often affects their similarity.
 When a monitor is older than the other one, it may also be slightly less bright.

-- Keep in mind that latest laptop monitors often sacrifice color reproduction for lightweight functionality.
+- Keep in mind that the latest laptop monitors often sacrifice color reproduction for lightweight functionality.

-- Any differences in wall color or furniture color have a high impact over the light that’s arriving at the monitor.
+- Any differences in wall color or furniture color have a high impact on the light that’s arriving at the monitor.
 Try to compare your dual monitors under similar lighting conditions.

 - Finally, keep in mind that it’s hardly impossible to match two screens from different monitor models, manufacturers, and panel technologies as far as color is concerned.
 Color, brightness or contrast can be roughly matched by calibrating them, but that’s pretty much all you can get.